ThisIsntMyId/notes--universal-principles-of-design/README.md

 ---
 # 4. Desire Lines (Desire Paths) r/desirepath

+> Traces of use or wear that indicate preferred methods of interaction

 - The road most travelled

 - Desginer centric desgin (where designer know the best way of thinking)
 - User centric desgin (deep understanding of how people will interace with a thing or product, and let that understanding guide and inform the desgin)

-" Traces of use or wear that indicate preferred methods of interaction"

 - Desire Lines are noninvasive, unbaiseed and stastical measure of how people actually use a thing